Camille Chautemps: World War II

 France declared war on Germany in September 1939, and in May 1940, the German Army invaded and swept aside all opposition.
 With the fall of Dunkirk on 5 June and the defeat of the French Army imminent, Chautemps, dined with Paul Baudouin on the 8th, and declared that the war must be ended and that Pétain saw his position most clearly.
 On the 11th, during a Cabinet meeting, Chautemps suggested for Churchill to be invited back to France to discuss the hopeless situation; he attended a conference at Tours on 13 June.
 The Cabinet met again on the 15th and was almost evenly split on the question of an armistice with Germany.
 Chautemps now suggested that to break the deadlock, that they should get a neutral authority to enquire what the German terms would be, which if honourable, the Cabinet could agree to study.
 If not, the Cabinet would agree to fight on.
 The Chautemps proposal passed by 13 to 6.

 On 16 June, Charles de Gaulle, now in London, telephoned Reynaud to give him the British government's offer of joint nationality for French and British in a Franco-British union.
 A delighted Reynaud put it to a stormy Cabinet meeting and was supported by five of his ministers.
 Most of the others were persuaded against him by the arguments of Pétain, Chautemps and Jean Ybarnégaray, the last two seeing the offer as a device to make France subservient to Britain as an extra dominion.
 Georges Mandel, who had a Jewish background, was flinging accusations of cowardice around the room, and Chautemps and others replied in kind.
 Reynaud clearly would not accept Chautemps's proposal and later resigned.

 Later life

-Chautemps broke with Pétain's government after he had arrived in the United States on an official mission and lived there for much of the rest of his life.
+On 10 July 1940, Chautemps voted as a Senator in favour of granting the cabinet presided by Marshal Philippe Pétain authority to draw up a new constitution, thereby effectively ending the French Third Republic and establishing Vichy France.
+However, Chautemps broke with Pétain's government after he had arrived in the United States on an official mission and lived there for much of the rest of his life.
 After World War II, a French court convicted him in absentia for collaborating with the enemy; he was amnestied in 1954.

 After his death in Washington, DC, he was laid to rest in the Rock Creek Cemetery.